 Tickets for the festival will go on sale in October, on line and in several Teaneck stores.
 A weekend pass- $35 - will include opening and centerpiece films ($10 per ticket if purchased separately) and ALL other films ($5 per ticket).
 Again, check the website for details - www.teaneckfilmfestival.org IT'S ALL MADE POSSIBLE BECAUSE OF GENEROUS DONATIONS FROM OUR MAJOR SPONSORS, MAIN STREET BUSINESSES, GRANTS, AND FOLKS LIKE YOU!
 Check the list of who is with us this year, and let folks know you appreciate their support of the arts!
 Thank you - thank you.
 Mark your calendar - join us at the movies!!
 Judy Distler (forgive any errors - this is going out minus the careful attention of my usual editor/checker!)
 TIFF 2012 -

-The films so far: Brother Outsider: The Life of Bayard Rustin - This powerful documentary chronicles the life of openly gay civil rights activist Bayard Rustin, who, among many contributions to the cause, is best known for organizing the 1963 March on Washington, D.C.
+Brother Outsider - The Life of Bayard Rustin - This powerful documentary chronicles the life of openly gay civil rights activist Bayard Rustin, who, among many contributions to the cause, is best known for organizing the 1963 March on Washington, D.C.
 Eighteen and under will be admitted free.

 Cloudburst - a feature starring a surprisingly foul-mouthed but always amazing Olympia Dukakis and Brenda Fricker playing an aging gay couple who escape from a nursing home and embark on a Thelma & Louise-style road trip from Maine to Nova Scotia to be legally married.